⚡️ Docusaurus will help you ship a beautiful documentation site in no time.

 Across all static site generators, Docusaurus has a unique focus on documentation sites and has many out-of-the-box features.

-We've also studied other main static site generators and would like to share our insights on the comparison, hopefully to help you navigate through the prismatic choices out there.
+We've also studied other main static site generators and would like to share our insights on the comparison, hopefully helping you navigate through the prismatic choices out there.

 GraphQL is also pretty core to Gatsby, although you don't necessarily need GraphQL to build a Gatsby site.
 In most cases when building static websites, you won't need the flexibility that GraphQL provides.

 Many aspects of Docusaurus 2 were inspired by the best things about Gatsby and it's a great alternative.